dylanlobo/csv-to-html-table/README.md

 #### 2. Add your CSV file to the `data/` folder
-Alternatively, when using Chrome, you can run locally by starting up Chrome with the following options: chrome --disable-web-security --user-data-dir=<dir with csv files> <path to index.html>
-For example on Windows:
+Alternatively, when using Chrome, you can run locally by starting up Chrome with the following options: chrome --disable-web-security --user-data-dir="dir with csv files" "path to index.html" For example on Windows:
 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="D:\myCsvFolder" "D:\git_repos\csv-to-html-table-master\index.html"